La Plata County DUI Guide

 Critical Deadlines

-- First Court Appearance (Arraignment): You will receive a notice with the date, time, and location of your first court appearance, called an arraignment.
-This is where you will be formally advised of the charges against you and enter a plea (guilty, not guilty, or no contest).
+- Arraignment: You will receive a notice to appear in court for your arraignment.
+This is your first formal court appearance where you will be advised of the charges against you and asked to enter a plea.

 DUI Enforcement in La Plata County